mexus/fritzbox-logs/README.md

 seriously.
 Second of all, I had to do the analysis by hand (like how often a recconection happen).
 So I realized that I have to make my own way out of the XVIII century and created this simple tool.
-(Un)fortunately I didn't have to examine the logs since I've started to work on the tool so its development is not running as fast anymore and I haven't implemented any real analysis so far, but I totally realize it is only a matter of time when I need it again, so I'll be working on the crate until it provides some basic statistics functions at the
+(Un)fortunately I didn't have to examine the logs since I've started to work on the tool so it's development is not running as fast anymore and I haven't implemented any real analysis so far, but I totally realize it is only a matter of time when I need it again, so I'll be working on the crate until it provides some basic statistics functions at the